mbezjak/napalm/README.md

 distribution shouldn't be a problem.
 However, make sure that `wget` and `unzip` are installed.
 Some distributions don't install them by default.

+## Configuration
+These environment variables can be set to alter behavior of napalm.

+ * NAPALM_HOME - points to where napalm is installed
+ * NAPALM_USER_HOME - points to a hidden directory in user's home directory (defaults to $HOME/.napalm)

 ## Development documentation
 napalm supports installing projects via plugins.
 A plugin is written as a very simple bash script.
 Plugin's job is to describe how to download a project.
 Take